Blue State Blues: The End of the Secret Ballot

 The secret ballot is a relatively recent innovation.

-As Smithsonian magazine noted in 1998, it was not widely adopted until the 1888 election, when Republicans in Indiana stole the presidency from incumbent Grover Cleveland.
+As Smithsonian magazine noted in 1998, it was not widely adopted until after the 1888 election, when Republicans in Indiana stole the presidency from incumbent Grover Cleveland.

-Then as now, the electorate was closely divided, and party operatives in Benjamin Harrison’s home state of Indiana made sure that he won — by hook and by crook.
+Then as now, the electorate was closely divided, and party operatives in Benjamin Harrison’s home state made sure he won — by hook and by crook.
+(Sound familiar, Pennsylvania?)
 Cleveland came back in 1892, after a “ballot-reform landslide swamped the nation’s legislatures.”

 The secret ballot became an international standard for democratic elections.
 The United Nations International Covenant on Civil and Political Rights, which the United States ratified in 1992, provides that elections “shall be held by secret ballot, guaranteeing the free expression of the will of the electors.”